philipuriarte/philipuriarte/README.md

 </h1>

 <p align="center">
-  A 3rd-year Computer Science Student at De La Salle University - Dasmariñas <br>
+  A Computer Science graduate from De La Salle University - Dasmariñas, with a focused <br>
-  and I aspire to become a Game/Application Developer
+  aspiration to pursue a career in software development
 </p>

 <p align='center'>